danielamaci/bxc.github.io/docs/user_guide.markdown

 **Note:** All the published results are generated with seed_wn=130.
 ![guide1](/assets/images/guide1.png)

 In the last part of the file, you find the input parameters of the modified Biot-Savart law.
-These parameters are responsible for the customization of the power spectrum, according to the relations written in the [table](/user_guide.markdown/#power-spectrum-customization).
+These parameters are responsible for the customization of the power spectrum, according to the relations written in this [table](/user_guide.markdown/#power-spectrum-customization).
 ![guide2](/assets/images/guide2.png)

 ![guide2](/assets/images/guide3.png)

 ## Power spectrum customization
-Here you can find the set of relations for the customization of the power spectrum.
+Here you can find the set of relations telling how the power spectrum varies as the user varies the parameters of the code.
 For more details on the parameter study that has been conducted see the [article](https://arxiv.org/pdf/2405.09587).

 | Relations | Schematic representation |
 | :--: | :--: |
 | ![eqs](/assets/images/eqs.png) | ![sketch](/assets/images/sketch.png) |

+The notation (par;*), where par = LB, hB, or ηB, is used when a feature does not depend on “par” only, but the other parameters on which it depends are kept constant to the reference value.